keanepotato/a3cg_greenwash/ReadMe.md

-# Towards Robust ESG Analysis Against Greenwashing Risks
-**Aspect-Action Analysis with Cross-Category Generalization**
+# Towards Robust ESG Analysis Against Greenwashing Risks: Aspect-Action Analysis with Cross-Category Generalization

 📢 **Our paper has been accepted to ACL 2025 Main Conference!** 🎉